AGI-Edgerunners/LLM-Agents-Papers/README.md

 # LLM-Agents-Papers
-## Description
+## :writing_hand: Description
 A repo lists papers related to LLM based agent.
 Includes
 * methods of role playing, memory mechanism and game playing
 * methods of feedback or reflection
 * methods of multi-agent collaboration
 * benchmarks and surveys of the field
 * environments or platforms

-## Recommendation
+## :yellow_heart: Recommendation
 For more comprehensive reading, we also recommend other paper lists:
 * [zjunlp/LLMAgentPapers](https://github.com/zjunlp/LLMAgentPapers): Must-read Papers on Large Language Model Agents.
 * [teacherpeterpan/self-correction-llm-papers](https://github.com/teacherpeterpan/self-correction-llm-papers): This is a collection of research papers for Self-Correcting Large Language Models with Automated Feedback.

-## Papers
+## :newspaper: Papers

----

 - Survey
 	- [2023/06/27] **Next Steps for Human-Centered Generative AI: A Technical Perspective** | [[paper]](https://arxiv.org/abs/2306.15774) | [code]